dgeb/ember-cli-addon-guard/README.md

 * `ember-cli-addon-guard` runs before every build and strictly prevents addon dependency conflicts that have not been explicitly ignored.

-* `ember-cli-addon-guard` will soon provide an option to namespace specific addons in order to provide conflicts.

 * `ember-cli-addon-guard` is only concerned with addons that are built for _run-time_.
-This is inferred from the directories and files present in addons.
+This is inferred from the directories and files present in each addon.

+* `ember-cli-addon-guard` will soon provide an option to namespace specific addons in order to allow them to co-exist at run-time without conflict.

 ## Contributing